camunda/camunda-docs-static/optimize/content/technical-guide/index.md

 ---

-This guide is for administrators and developers about how to setup Optimize and how to extend it.
+This guide is for administrators and developers and is about how to set up Optimize and how to extend it.